Pyrdacor/Ambermoon/FileSpecs/EventData.md

 **Note:** The chest is always detected if the clairvoyance spell is active!

-### Chest loot flags
+### Chest type and flags

-- Bit0: Remove when empty
+- Bit0: Chest type (0 = Chest, 1 = Junk pile)
-- Bit1: No chest auto remove
+- Bit1: No save
 - Bit2: Extended chest (**Ambermoon Advanced** only)
 - Bit3-7: Unused

-Bit0 will actually close the chest when you have looted all items, gold and food.
-The chest event (chain) is then deactivated so that you can't access the chest again.
-This also disallows storing items in that chest.
+Bit 0 will actually close the chest when you have looted all items, gold and food.
+This also disallows storing items, gold or food in that chest.
+This is set for all non-stationary chests like barrels, junk and also other item pickups like flowers, etc.

-Bit1 is only used when Bit0 is set as well.
-If this is set, the event (chain) is not deactivated so that you can access the chest again after fully looting it.
-This is used for things like the flowers on Lyramion.
-You can loot them infinitely.
-Although the chest popup closes after looting and you can't of course store items there.

-**Note:** The original specs state that the loot flags actually are the "chest type" and it can be chest (0), trashpile (1), chest no save (2) or trashpile no save (3).
-But it is compatible to the above interpretation.
-A value of 2 is never used in the original.
+Bit 1 determines if the chest contents should be saved to the savegame data when closing the chest window.
+The default (0) means that the chest contents are saved.
+This is basically the case for all normal stationary chests in the game.
+Otherwise a revisit of the chest would show the previous content again and you could loot forever.

+For junk piles this bit is a bit more useful.
+Normal piles will store the contents of course.
+For example if you loot the content fully, the chest stays empty as it is updated in the savegame.
+When the pile is revisited it is already empty, so it is not shown again.
+It appears as the pile has gone.

+However in some cases the "chest" should be reused.
+For example when there are multiple flowers on the forest moon, they all share the same chest with one single item.
+Here the save-bit is set to 1 which means "no save".
+So when looting or leaving the chest without looting, the chest is reset.
+So approaching the flower again or another one, will show the item again.
+There are other mechanisms to ensure that the same flower is only looted once.
+This can be handled by the event chain on the map.

 In Ambermoon Advanced the limit of 256 chests was exceeded.
 As the event has only a byte for the chest index, we use a new flag to distinguish between the normal 256 chests and the extended chests.
 There are 128 possible additional chests in Ambermoon Advanced.
 See the [savegame documentation](Savegame.md) for more details.